RMITLibrary/easy_cite/markdown/apa7thed.md

 If no DOI is assigned, include the journal’s **homepage URL** instead.

 *Note: There is no full stop after the URL*

+#### Online journal articles with no page numbers

+Journal articles are increasingly being published online, and these articles have no page numbers.
+When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number).

+If there is no article number or alternative page locator, omit them.

+**Example:**

+*Note:* Although the example below has a volume number (34), it has no issue number, hence its omission.

+> Miller, A., Kuhl, A., Sullivan, R., Reiser, C., & Petty, E. M. (2025).
+Genetic counseling training program perspectives on delivering disability‐related education. *Journal of Genetic Counseling*, 34, Article e70070. https://doi.org/10.1002/jgc4.70070

 ###### end-subtype-content